What Is Vendor Managed Inventory?

 The VMI system process begins with the buyer sending a Product Activity Report to the supplier.
 The Product Activity Report provides data regarding the following:

 The system will then analyze the provided data and will create replenishment orders.
 The new orders will be based on the following:

 - Transactional review.

 The supplier's inventory management team will review the orders made by the system before final approval is completed.
 Once approved, the VMI system will send purchase orders to the supplier and buyer.
 In customary fashion, the VMI system will notify both parties of all transactions in order to provide transparency in the process.
 The system will be able to provide both parties transaction information on demand.
 For example, if problems or exceptions occur within the system, both parties will be immediately notified.

 If you need help with vendor managed inventory, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.